Last updated on May 21, 2026

 Honorable Mentions

-Cards like Blood Artist, Grave Pact, or Zulaport Cutthroat are the backbone of sacrifice decks or aristocrats decks because these decks make creatures die, and you want to profit from it by dealing damage to players or something like that.
-For this list, I’ll include only cards that work when sacrificing permanents, so they’re out.
+Cards like Blood Artist, Grave Pact, or Zulaport Cutthroat are the backbone of sacrifice decks or aristocrats decks because these decks make creatures die, and you want to profit from that.
+For this list, I’ll include only cards that work when sacrificing permanents, so these are out.
 Although these cards are sacrifice payoffs in the bigger picture, I'm making a distinction from death triggers in general.

-Bag of Devouring is very similar to Prowling Geistcatcher in the sense that you can sacrifice cards and stash them int the Bag.
+Bag of Devouring is very similar to Prowling Geistcatcher in the sense that you can sacrifice cards and stash them in the Bag.
 After sacrificing the Bag, you get to retrieve those cards.
-They go back into your hand, so the best cards to sacrifice to the bag are cards with good ETB/LTB abilities, preferably cheap ones.
-You’ll also have to roll a D10, so you’ll reliably get 3-4 cards back.
+They go back into your hand, so the best cards to sacrifice are ones with good ETB/LTB abilities, preferably cheap ones.
+You’ll also have to roll a D10, though you'll regularly get 3-4 cards back.

 Prowling Geistcatcher is at home in a deck full of good ETB creatures.
-You can sacrifice them once they become outclassed, and when the Geistcatcher dies, you’ll reload on your ETB creatures.
-It’s very different from creatures on this list, and it has a different application.
-I rate it a little better than the Bag of Devouring in the sense that you’ll get the cards back to the battlefield and you don’t depend on the die roll to get all the cards exiled with Prowling Geistcatcher.
+You can sacrifice them once they become outclassed, and when the Geistcatcher dies, you’ll reload.
+It has a different application from other creatures on this list.
+I rate it a little better than the Bag of Devouring in the sense that you’ll get the cards back to the battlefield and you don’t depend on the die roll to get your cards back.

 I find Sawblade Skinripper endlessly intriguing.
 It’s kind of like a Mayhem Devil that stores up all its damage for a single burst.
 That’s worse than the GOAT, but a bad Mayhem Devil still seems pretty impactful, especially with an ability that could turn infinite mana into infinite sacrifices into infinite damage to one target.
 Take that, Toby.